adham-elarabawy/adham-elarabawy.github.io/_projects/2022-01-18-Portfolio_Website.md

 #### What is this?

-In an effort to showcase my personal projects cohesively, I decided to create a portfolio website (the one you're on right now!).
+In an effort to showcase my personal projects cohesively, I decided to make my own portfolio website (the one you're on right now!).

 #### Anything special?